GoogleCloudPlatform/gdcv-bare-metal-ref-arch/docs/deploy-to-gce-instances-vxlan.md

 ### Quota

-The following quota limits are required in the PLATFORM_PROJECT_ID project to provision all of the instances with the default configuration:
+The following quota limits are required in the ABMRA_PLATFORM_PROJECT_ID project to provision all of the instances with the default configuration:

 | Service            | Limit name      | Dimensions (e.g location) | Limit |
 |--------------------|-----------------|---------------------------|-------|